Is December a good time to visit Dublin you may be wondering – it’s cold and dark by 5pm but the answer is yes you absolutely should! And here’s why…

 There are, of course, all of the usual big-name brands in Dublin but be sure to check out independent Irish retailers such as The Kilkenny Shop, Irish Design Shop and Scout for gorgeous, bespoke designs.

-Have Fun Practicing your Ice-Skating Skills
+Practice your Ice-Skating Skills

 Ice-skating is something that only really pops up as an event in Dublin around December each year.
 It is an incredibly popular activity for kids and adults alike.